kubeflow/website/content/docs/pipelines/sdk/output-viewer.md

 path, where the `header` field specifies the values to be shown in the first row of the table.
 The table supports pagination.

-You can optionally specify `'storage': 'inline'` to embed csv table content string in `source` field directly.
+Specify `'storage': 'inline'` to embed csv table content string in `source` field directly.

 **Example:**